Best Canon Lenses for Family Photographers | Advice From a Photographer

 Can I use an EF mount lens with a Canon mirrorless camera?

 Yes, you can use an EF lens with a Canon mirrorless camera!
 All you need is an adapter.
-I’ve found that my EF lenses perform even better on my mirrorless cameras.
+I’ve found that my EF lenses perform even better on my mirrorless cameras than they did on a DSLR!

 Can I use an RF lens on a DSLR camera?